 Day permits are required to park in/near the park as well as regular camping permits for staying at the campground.
 Check out the Minnesota DNR website for current rates.

 The Ranger Station and campground are open seasonally mid-May to late-October.
 You can contact the park during this time.
 For other times of the year, you can contact Cascade River State Park to get information on Judge CR Magney State Park.

 Some of the picnic sites are accessible as well as some of the campsites and showers/flush toilet facilities.
 Contact the park for accessibility concerns when reserving a campsite.
 Judge CR Magney State Park has no paved trails, and most of the hikes will require climbing stairs.

 The park has 27 drive-in campsites that are open mid-May to October.
 There is no winter camping at this park.
 Showers and flush toilets are available when the campsite is open.
 Vault toilets are available around the park, not promised to be open in the winter.

 Cell service is spotty in this area, even for providers that typically have good coverage on the North Shore.
 You should not plan to use your phone as your only source of communication while visiting the park.

 There are no charging stations at Judge CR Magney State Park.
-The nearest charging station is located in Grand Marais at the Grand Marais Campground and Recreation Area.
+The nearest charging station is located in Grand Marais at the Grand Marais Campground and Recreation Area 15 miles away.
 This charging station has a fee for use.
 It is strongly recommended that you call ahead for availability during the summer months.
-There is also a charging station at the Grand Portage Lodge & Casino in Grand Portage.
+There is also a charging station at the Grand Portage Lodge & Casino in Grand Portage 20 miles away.
 This station also has a fee for use.
-Call ahead current fees and availability.

 Information on this page is subject to change.
 For current information, including contact information, current hours of operation, and camping information please visit the official Judge CR Magney State Park DNR website.